Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Indeed, David had a dysfunctional family.
 It included adultery, incest, rape, domestic violence, rebellion, and intentional homicide among the king's family members.

-Our own family could be described as "dysfunctional" because of the strange behaviors that are going on.
+Our own family could be described as "dysfunctional" because of the strange behaviors of the members.
 Even so, God uses dysfunctional families to serve in the Kingdom of God.

-Jesus Himself came from a dysfunctional family.
+Jesus wasn't dysfunctional, but He came from a dysfunctional family.
 He was from the tribe of Judah, one of the twelve tribes of Israel that we read about in the Bible today.
-Since Jesus came from a dysfunctional family and God loves and can use dysfunctional people, He can surely use us.
+God loved and used dysfunctional families in the Bible.
+Surely, He can use your dysfunctional family as well.

 Don't let your being from a dysfunctional family keep you from doing your part.
-Serve in the Kingdom of God in spite of your dysfunction.
+Serve in the Kingdom of God in spite of your dysfunctional family.